-Once built as a weekend destination for rich people from Milan, this town has today plenty of villas and parks, which gave her the nickname of “Garden Town”.
+Once built as a weekend destination for rich people from Milan.
+This town has today plenty of villas and parks, which gave her the nickname of “Garden Town”, which – funny enough – is similar to a nickname for Chicago.”.
 The most famous lake in the Prealpi is Lake Como, a popular destination for members of the international jet-set (anyone said, George Clooney?).

 Going further east, Brescia and especially Bergamo are two little gems worth a visit if you decide to stay some nights in the region.
 And do not forget that Milan is normally only one hour away from these towns, but also Venice and many skiing places are just a few hours away.
 If you have not yet, the Prealpi in Lombardy is one of the beautiful places you should visit soon.

 Madeira Island is known as the “Pearl of the Atlantic,” and it truly deserves this title.

 It is a small Portuguese island famous for its beautiful mountain ranges, cliffs, volcanic lava pools, banana fields, exotic gardens, waterfalls, Madeira Wine, and… Cristiano Ronaldo.
 The famous footballer was born and raised on Madeira, and now you can sleep at his hotel, visit his museum or see one of his many murals and monuments.